-- a) Develop emergency response capabilities (police, fire station, EMS) - b) Develop better traffic controls, especially near schools. - c) Develop a night watch program that includes a reward system. - 5.
-Chapter membership shall approve each proposed project by resolution at a dulycalled Chapter meeting.
-The resolution shall contain information on the project's scope, estimated budget, and schedule. - 6.
-Support the Chapter's & Fort Defiance Development's Three Story Office Complex on 5.91 acres west of the Post Office with an estimated cost of \$15,625.000. - 7.
+- 1. Develop a full service multi-purpose and/or administration complex. - 2.
+Identify a site for the Public Safety Facility that includes housing. - 3.
+Identify and secure an "office complex" site. - 4.
+Safety: - a) Develop emergency response capabilities (police, fire station, EMS) - b) Develop better traffic controls, especially near schools. - c) Develop a night watch program that includes a reward system. - 5.
+Chapter membership shall approve each proposed project by resolution at a duly-called Chapter meeting.
+The resolution shall contain information on the project's scope, estimated budget, and schedule. - Support the Chapter's & Fort Defiance Development's Three Story Office Complex on 5.91 acres west of the Post Office with an estimated cost of \$15,625.000. - 7.
 Support the Chapter's Community & Veteran's Cemetery on the proposed two (2) sites located along N-12 and N-7/Red Cliff sites. - 8.
 Support the Chapter's Warehouse project to be constructed south of the Chapter house. - 9.
 Assist and support the Chapter identify additional land for a new fire department to serve the entire community due to recent fire occurrences.